thycotic/ss-docs/ticketing-system-integration/atlassian-jira/index.md

 # Atlassian JIRA Integration (PowerShell)

-Secret Server can integrate with Atlassian's JIRA via PowerShell.
+Secret Server can integrate with Atlassian JIRA via PowerShell.
 This integration includes validating ticket numbers and their status, and adding comments.

-For more information about integrating Ticket Systems with PowerShell, see [PowerShell Ticketing Integration](../powershell-integration/index.md)
+For more information about integrating ticket systems with PowerShell, see [PowerShell Ticketing Integration](../powershell-integration/index.md)

 ## Requirements

 * PowerShell, see [Creating and Using PowerShell Scripts](../../api-scripting/creating-using-powershell-scripts/index.md)

-* Access to your ManageEngine ServiceDesk Plus instance's REST API
+* Access to the REST API for your ManageEngine ServiceDesk Plus instance.

 * [Configuring CredSSP for WinRM with PowerShell](../../authentication/configuring-credssp-for-winrm-with-powershell/index.md)

->**Note**: You may need to enable TLS 1.2 as Atlassian has deprecated TLS 1.0 and 1.1 and will support only TLS 1.2 and 1.3 going forward.
+>**Note**: Atlassian has deprecated TLS 1.0 and 1.1, and will support only TLS 1.2 and 1.3 going forward.
 See [Deprecating TLSv1 and TLSv1.1 for Atlassian Cloud Products](https://community.atlassian.com/t5/Jira-articles/Deprecating-TLSv1-and-TLSv1-1-for-Atlassian-Cloud-Products/ba-p/857357).

 ## Ticket Number Validation Pattern (Regex)